michalkmet/xp-orange-human-readable-duration-format/NOTES.md

 - ✅ DONE UAT4.1 When I pass 604800 then I want to see '1 week'
 - ✅ DONE UAT4.2 When I pass 694861 then I want to see '1 week, 1 day, 1 hour, 1 minute and 1 second'
-- ⚠ TODO UAT4.3 When I pass 694861 then I want to see '2 weeks, 3 days, 2 hours, 4 minutes and 5 seconds'
+- ✅ DONE UAT4.3 When I pass 1476245 then I want to see '2 weeks, 3 days, 2 hours, 4 minutes and 5 seconds'